The Long Island serial killer's dump site

 Median strip

-It seems as though he deliberately chose the section of Ocean Parkway where the median strip between the two lanes is at its widest.
+While dumping the Gilgo Four, it seems as though he deliberately stuck to the section of Ocean Parkway where the median strip between the two lanes is at its widest.

 There was a 50-meter (55-yard) distance between him and motorists traveling in the opposite direction.
 The strip also contained trees and shrubbery.